neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.scc.stream(G: Graph, **config: Any) -> DataFrame

+        The SCC algorithm finds sets of connected nodes in an directed graph, where all nodes in the same set form a connected component.

+.. py:function:: gds.scc.write(G: Graph, **config: Any) -> Series[Any]

+        The SCC algorithm finds sets of connected nodes in an directed graph, where all nodes in the same set form a connected component.

 .. py:function:: gds.beta.spanningTree.mutate(G: Graph, **config: Any) -> Series[Any]

     The spanning tree algorithm visits all nodes that are in the same connected component as the starting node,